Common Issues

 Environment Variables Not Working

-Symptom: Environment variables like GONZO_FILES
+Symptom: Environment variables like GONZO_FILES are ignored.

 Solutions: